workinghard/jslisten/README.md

 After searching the internet, I found nothing really interesting.
 Kodi addon will not work because gamepad support is still missing.
 EmulationStation addon might work but than ...
 Kodi solution will be missing.
 So I had to go one level up to the OS.
 But even here I found nothing really easy to setup or working.
 So I decided to write this program.
 It runs as a daemon in the background and listening in nonblocking mode to /dev/input/js* devices.
 To make it hotplug capable, it's monitoring the udev signals if no device is present.

+Update 22/12/2018:
+If you have many different /dev/inputs, you can pass it as an arguement at the startup:
+'''jslisten --device /dev/input/myinput/js0'''

 ## Installation